bonex27/EventManagment-PPM/README.md

 The event owner can edit or delete his events, also can get a details view of each single event with partecipants list.

 The event owner can remove parteciants.

+### Guest user
+How want test this web-abb can use guest user with this credentials:
+- username: guest
+- password: Guest@1234